 - A course on teaching offered by the Writing Program

-In this seminar style course offered offered every fall and spring quarter (P/F) by the CCT, graduate students and postdocs read and discuss a small selection of literature on teaching and learning, complete a course design project, and write a statement of teaching philosophy.
+In this seminar-style course offered each quarter by the CCT, graduate students and postdocs read and discuss a selection of literature on teaching and learning, complete a course design project, and write a statement of teaching philosophy.

 II.
 Practice and Feedback

 - Complete two terms of teaching

 You may complete the teaching experience requirement as either a teaching assistant or an independent instructor.
 The teaching experience must include direct student contact in a classroom or lab setting.
 Appointments that involve only grading or office hours do not satisfy the teaching requirement.

 - Participate in an Individual Teaching Consultation (ITC)